 Museum of the Weird

-Originally announced in late 1993, this Virginia based theme park would be located next to the Manasas battlefield.
-An American history themed, smaller park, would be a trip through major events in the nation’s past.
+Originally announced in late 1993, this Virginia-based theme park would be located next to the Manassas battlefield.
+An American history-themed, smaller park, would be a trip through major events in the nation’s past.
 Planned attractions included a Civil War fort with battle reenactments taking place nearby; a WWII airfield with planes and hangars (featuring a ride that would eventually become Soarin’).
 Opposition to the park’s location by locals and protests eventually led Disney to drop plans for the park less than a year later.

 Other abandoned ideas that merit mention were a planned Mount Fuji Roller Coaster for Epcot’s Japan pavilion; new countries in Epcot like Israel and Russia, and a Roger Rabbit-themed runaway cable car themed ride for Disney’s MGM Studios.

 What planned “abandoned” Disney attractions would you like to have seen completed?
 Comment below; and remember Disney never truly throw away an idea – so don’t be surprised to see some of these concepts appear in one form or another in the future.